Sprained Ankle (cont.)

 What is the prognosis of sprains and strains?

 The goal for treating a strain or sprain is to return the patient to their normal level of physical activity.
-Whether that can be accomplished and the time frame for recovery depends upon the specific injury.
-An arm muscle strain may get better with RICE in one to two days and a sprained ankle may take two to four weeks.
-However, a torn knee ACL, which is really a grade 3 sprain, may need surgery and a tear of physical therapy and rehabilitation.
+When that can be accomplished and the time frame for recovery depends upon the specific injury.
+An arm muscle strain may resolve with rest, ice, compression, and elevation in one to two days, and a sprained ankle may take two to four weeks.
+However, a torn knee ACL, which is really a grade 3 sprain, may need surgery and months of physical therapy and rehabilitation.

-It is important to discuss with your health care professional or therapist, their expectations as to how long they think your specific injury will take to get better.
+It is important to discuss with a health-care professional or therapist, their expectations as to how long they think a specific injury will take to get better.

 Where can people find more information about sprains and strains?

-Your primary care doctor is an important resource for information regarding muscle and joint injuries.
-Physical therapists and chiropractors rehabilitate people with these injuries.
+A health-care professional can be an important resource for information regarding muscle and joint injuries.
+Physical therapists and chiropractors can help rehabilitate people with these injuries.

-Local hospitals and health clubs will have literature and information about injury prevention and healthy lifestyles that may minimize the risk of a strain or sprain.
-They may also have exercise and stretching classes including yoga and pilates to help with injury prevention.
+Local hospitals, county health departments, and health clubs will have literature and information about injury prevention and healthy lifestyles that may minimize the risk of a strain or sprain.
+They may also have exercise and stretching classes, including yoga and Pilates, to help with injury prevention.

 McPhee, S.J., M. Papdakis, and M.W.
 Rabow.
 Current Medical Diagnosis and Treatment, 50th ed.
 New York: McGraw Hill Medical, 2011.